Community Detection with the Map Equation and Infomap: Theory and Applications: The Map Equation

 \paragraph{\textbf{Markov time scaling.}} By integrating Markov time scaling with the map equation to adjust its resolution, we can overcome the field-of-view limitations~\cite{kheirkhahzadeh2016pre}.
 The standard map equation encodes the random walker's position in the network after every transition; thus, the default Markov time is $t=1$.
 However, we can generalize the map equation to Markov times other than one by scaling the transition rates in \cref{eq:transitionrate} with the Markov time $t$

 and if $t<1$, we additionally account for

-The Markov time controls how many steps a random walker can take before we encode its position.
+This scaling approximates continuous-time transition probabilities between nodes $u$ and $v$, which grow linearly with time.
+If we let the walker take $t$ steps before encoding its position, it transitions between nodes approximately $t$ times more than if it only took one step.
+While the stationary distribution of node visits remains unchanged, the transition rates between nodes increase in proportion to $t$.
 For $t<1$, the random walker visits the same node several times because it moves slower, resulting in smaller modules.
-For $t>1$, the walker moves faster and can take more than one step before encoding its position such that not every node along the trajectory is encoded, favoring larger modules.
+For $t>1$, the walker moves faster and can take more than one step before we encode such that not every node along the trajectory is encoded, favoring larger modules.

 \paragraph{\textbf{Variable Markov time scaling.}} Variable Markov time~\cite{edler2022variable} relaxes the constraints of a global Markov time parameter: choosing between detecting large-scale structures above the field-of-view limit or highlighting small dense structures.
 The basic idea is to adjust the Markov time dynamically based on the random walker's current neighborhood in the network, allowing it to move faster in sparse areas and slower in dense areas, reducing the effects of both the field-of-view limit and the resolution limit simultaneously.
 Adjusting the random walker's Markov time dynamically enables capturing a broader range of modular flow patterns within a single map.